 Including indirect costs in COGS helps ensure that you have a fully-burdened, accurate cost of revenue.
 The customer success team, for example, supports retention and expansion efforts.
 Customer success managers loop the sales team into any upsell and cross-sell agreements, as well as help optimize services according to the customers’ growing needs as the relationship grows.
 Any time the sales team spends on updating contracts also falls under SaaS COGS.

 SaaS Cost of Revenue vs. Cost of Goods Sold

 In other industries, like ecommerce, the costs incurred to obtain a sale are necessary for producing the product.
-For example, companies with a physical product need to account for raw material, labor, and production costs.
+For example, companies with a physical product need to account for raw material, labor, shipping costs, and production costs.
 Customer support doesn’t impact COGS, which is why these companies categorize it as an operating expense.
 SaaS companies, meanwhile, include customer support costs to their cost of revenue since customer support is essential and directly related to providing and maintaining the product or service.

 How to Calculate SaaS COGS

 While COGS and cost of revenue may be slightly interchangeable, the formulas are not.
 The below formula offers how most product-based companies calculate their COGS: